 When you visit Mount Wilson, you'll notice the cluster of television and radio broadcast towers near the observatory.
 Kohne notes that back in the day, there was a hotel in this area.
 There was a rail line that brought visitors to the mountain and they could spend the weekends here, gazing at the stars through telescopes once night fell.

 Moreover, Mount Wilson was a destination for scientists.
-Albert Einstein visited the observatory.
+Albert Einstein visited the observatory several times.
 Many more used these telescopes to study, and in the process made many discoveries.
 Amongst the scientists who worked out of Mount Wilson was Margaret Harwood, who in 1923 became the first woman permitted to use the facility.